nmcauley/TidierTuesday.jl/README.md

-# JuliaTuesday
+# TidyTuesday.jl

-JuliaTuesday is a Julia package that ports the functionality of the TidyTuesday CRAN package to Julia.
+TidyTuesday.jl is a Julia package that ports the functionality of the TidyTuesday CRAN package to Julia.
 It provides a suite of functions for accessing and downloading TidyTuesday datasets hosted on GitHub.

+> **Note:** This package provides access to datasets from the [official TidyTuesday repository](https://github.com/rfordatascience/tidytuesday), a weekly social data project in R.

 ## Features